 Conclusion

 This highlights how data scouting must not stop at assessing individual performance.
 It also needs to consider how a player’s skills blend into the team’s overall playing style.
+Contextual analysis is key to avoiding failed signings and ensuring new arrivals truly strengthen the squad.

 The right mix of data and observation is what will define success or failure in the scouting of the future